junewunder/gml-popl24/README.md

 This artifact is known to run on the following environments:

 - Ubuntu 20.04.6 LTS running on an Intel i7 with 15.2 GiB of RAM
-- macOS 13.4.1 on M1 macbook pro with 16GB or RAM
+- macOS 13.4.1 on M1 macbook pro with 16GB of RAM

 ## Download and installation instructions